ciminilab/GoogleSummerOfCode/README.md

 <a href="https://github.com/Andrea-Papaleo">@Andrea-Papaleo</a>
 </td>
 <td>N/A</td>
-<td><div class="long-description">Piximi is an open-source, client-side image analysis platform designed to handle biological image datasets.
-One of the core functionalities Piximi aims to enhance is real-time instance segmentation for biological objects (e.g., cells, bacteria, or tissues).
+<td><div class="long-description">One of the core functionalities Piximi aims to enhance is real-time instance segmentation for biological objects (e.g., cells, bacteria, or tissues).
 <br/>
 <br/>
 <div>